 There are a few ways you can use lavender to get rid of the flies.

 Lavender Fly Spray

 One is like I mentioned above and that is making your own fly spray with lavender essential oils (have an outgoing link).
 The best practice for this is to get an empty spray bottle and fill it with water and add 25 – 30 drops of lavender essential oil.
-Don’t be scared to use a lot drops because you want the smell to be strong when using it.
+Don’t be scared to use a lot of drops because you want the smell to be strong when using it.
 So if you have a larger spray bottle, use more drops.

 Once your spray bottle is prepared you can use it to spray your horse, yourself and areas around the barn.
 I know for me I always hate when the wind comes and I get sprayed with the fly-spray and I get this awful taste in my mouth.
-Fortunately, this spray will be safe to spray on myself as well.
+Fortunately, this spray will be safe to spray on me as well.

 Another great place to use the spray would be around the manure pile or wherever a lot of flies tend to be.